1. Home

-The Democratic Republic of Congo
+The Democratic Republic of the Congo

-The Democratic Republic of Congo is the largest country in Sub-Saharan Africa with a population of over 95 million.
+The Democratic Republic of the Congo is the largest country in Sub-Saharan Africa with a population of over 95 million.

 A combination of ongoing conflict, food insecurity, natural disasters, a lack of access to basic services, poor governance, recurrent outbreaks of disease and political instability means that the DRC is one of the most fragile countries in the world.

-The Democratic Republic of Congo
+The impact of your support in the Democratic Republic of the Congo

-Map
+Impact Map

 Children can spend more time at school instead of working in mines.